james-cordeiro/cordeiro-box/ENVIRONMENT.md

 The environment and initial tech stack of the **cordeiro-box** is why it is an attractive set-up to get started quickly for developers.
 It provides out of the box initialisation of large plethora of components and packages to start going and getting to what is important, 'The CODE'.

-Here is an overview of the initialised environment.
+Here is an overview of the initialised environment. **Please note: The version numbers are the versions installed when first creating this github repo and initialising `vagrant up` as of 23rd June 2015.
+However, specific versions for packages have not been stated so when you perform your own `vagrant up` the puppet configuration initialiser may actually install new versions of the packages**.

 ## System Set-up